kekofraile/todooptica/README.md

-# TodoOptica
+# todooptica

-This project contains the backend API for TodoOptica.
+This project is a basic TODO API using Node.js and MongoDB.

 ## Prerequisites

 - [Node.js](https://nodejs.org/) and `npm` installed.
 - A running MongoDB instance accessible to the server.

-## Installation
+## Environment setup

 1. Open a terminal and navigate to the `backend` directory: